 - Some Complaints About Camera Quality (no big deal, IMHO): In use, some complain the camera picture isn’t particularly bright, but we had no issues.
 Others say the laser isn’t visible against most surfaces, but that’s really down to what’s on your floor or wall.
 Certainly for this price, a 1080p camera would be preferable and make things clearer, and an auto mode would be preferable.
 UPDATE: Petcube has since introduced their new 1080p version, called the Petcube Play (see this listing for details).

-- That should be able to detect if your pet is being noisy, pacing out of boredom and could then call your pet, to get its attention (using a voice sample perhaps) and then play the laser across a random or pre-set path to keep it occupied.
-That would be more practical if your job doesn’t let you play with your phone for periods, or if your work means you can’t have any screen time.
+- Advanced Detection: That should be able to detect if your pet is being noisy, pacing out of boredom (motion detection) and could then call your pet, to get its attention (using a voice sample perhaps) and then play the laser across a random or pre-set path to keep it occupied.
+That would be more practical if your job doesn’t let you play with your phone for periods, or if your work means you can’t have any

 - Possible Security Vulnerabilities?
 Finally, the pet social linking, is an interesting and innovative idea, but one potentially puts your valuable pet or home at risk.
 How long will it take criminals to realize that some very expensive breeds are being put up for show – and when the camera is on, the owner is likely out.